 With its spectacular landscape of waterfalls, glaciers, spurting geysers and mud pools, its warm and welcoming people and lively cultural scene, Iceland is a year-round destination offering something for everyone.
 Flights from the UK take about three hours, and Iceland remains on GMT throughout the year.
 It is not a member of the EU and its currency is the Icelandic Krona.

 Forged by volcanic eruptions around 18 million years ago, Iceland is the youngest landmass in Europe.
-About one-third larger than Scotland or Ireland, it is the continent’s least densely-populated country with about 330,000 inhabitants, half of whom live in– the world’s most northerly capital – and the surrounding area.
+About one-third larger than Scotland, it is the continent’s least densely-populated country with about 360,000 inhabitants, half of whom live in Reykjavík – the world’s most northerly capital – and the surrounding area.
 It is home to Europe’s most powerful waterfall, Dettifoss, and Vatnajökull, 1000 m thick in places, is the largest icecap in the world outside the polar regions.

 Although the average July temperature is 11 C, Iceland’s summers can be surprisingly warm, with endless daylight hours in which to explore the country and experience the many activities on offer.
 Strictly speaking, it is only above the Arctic Circle that the true “midnight sun” occurs.
-In January,’s average temperature is –0.5 C but there is no need to venture far from the capital to find spectacular scenery.
-To have an opportunity to see the Northern Lights, visit between October and April.
+In January, Reykjavík’s average temperature is –0.5 C but there is no need to venture far from the capital to find spectacular scenery.
+To have an opportunity to see the Northern Lights, visit between September and April.